BBai-Tips/bbai/docs/FILE_HANDLING.md

 ## File Handling Workflow

 1. Assistant requests files using the provided tool
-2. bbai agent adds requested files to the conversation
+2. BBai agent adds requested files to the conversation
 3. Assistant proposes changes using the diff patch format
-4. bbai agent applies changes and updates the conversation state
+4. BBai agent applies changes and updates the conversation state

 ## Permissions and Error Handling

-- Assume bbai has necessary permissions to read/write files
+- Assume BBai has necessary permissions to read/write files
 - If permission issues occur, treat as a conversation-ending error and notify the user

 ## Multiple Conversations Warning